| Services included | Service code | Fee |

 Entitlement to speech-language pathology services is handled on a claim-by-claim basis and the length of treatment must be pre-authorized by the WSIB.

-To assist the WSIB in determining the allowable length of treatment, the Speech-Language Pathologist should submit a written treatment plan/report that outlines the expected duration and outcomes.
-Ensure that the worker’s name and claim number are clearly written on the report.
+To help us determine the allowable length of treatment, the Speech-Language Pathologist should submit a written treatment plan/report that outlines the expected duration and outcomes.
+Ensure that the person with a work-related injury or illness’s name and claim number are clearly written on the report.

 Requests for extension of treatment should be submitted in writing before the end of the initial treatment period to ensure there is no interruption in treatment.
 The treatment plan/report should provide details on expected duration, outcomes and progress to date.

-Note: If there is evidence that the worker is not improving, the WSIB may not pay for continuing treatment.
+Note: If there is evidence that the person is not improving, the WSIB may not pay for continuing treatment.

 You may not bill more than one treatment visit per patient per day.
 Exception for a second same-day treatment will be considered on an individual claim basis.